Affective Trajectories

 COVIC

-In 2020, I tagged and archived hundreds of visualizations for Northeastern’s COVID-19 Online VIsualization Collection (COVIC).
+During the COVID-19 pandemic, I tagged and archived hundreds of visualizations for Northeastern’s COVID-19 Online VIsualization Collection (COVIC).
 The collection—which now contains over 10,000 figures—serves as a research tool, allowing users to filter charts and illustrations by type, interactive elements, and intended message.

 + + +